UW-WADE-lab/Wild-Orca-diet/README.md

 # Wild-Orca-diet
-Genetic metabarcoding of fecal samples collected by Wild Orca
+This repository contains all of the code used to generate a preliminary report from the results of genetic metabarcoding of fecal samples collected by Wild Orca.
+A living version of the report can be found here.
+All data and results are preliminary and are intended to be incoporated into a peer-reviewed manuscript in collaboration with Wild Orca, San Diego Zoo Wildlife Alliance, and NOAA.